jamescasipong/calculator-tailwind/README.md

 # Sample Calculator

-A simple and aesthetic calculator built with HTML, CSS (TailwindCSS), and JavaScript.
+A simple calculator built with HTML, CSS (TailwindCSS), and JavaScript.

 ## Features